msvalina/msvalina.github.io/content/behavior-and-environment.rst

    :alt: My small room with PC, laptop and a bed.

 **Success was sticking with Arch for first year.
-That only happend because there were no fallback**.
+That only happened because there were no fallback**.
 After that my skills were much better and sticking with all the housekeeping that needs to be done when running Arch was not a big deal.